 Delete old Lock Screen images in Windows 10

-You will have to enable the Show Hidden Files option by opening File Explorer Options > ‘View’ tab and checking the box against “Show hidden files, folders, and drives” option.
+Here User_Account_Security_Identifier is the number for your User Account.
+You will have to enable the Show Hidden Files option by opening File Explorer Options > ‘View’ tab and check the box against “Show hidden files, folders, and drives” option.

 Also, you will notice that once you have access to ProgramData folder, you cannot readily open SystemData folder since it is protected by Windows.
 If you try to, you’ll get the following prompt –